a king of Israel

 He was the son of Gadi, and successor of Shallum, king of Israel, who he killed.
 His reign was one of cruelty and oppression (2 Kings 15:14-22).

-During his reign, Pul (q.v.), king of Assyria, came with a powerful force against Israel, but was induced to retire by a gift from Menahem of 1,000 talents of silver.
+During his reign, King Pul of Assyria came with a powerful force against Israel, but was induced to withdraw by a gift from Menahem of 1,000 talents of silver.

 After a reign of about 10 years (B.C.
 771-760), King Menahem died, leaving the throne to his son Pekahiah.

 Article Version: August 30, 2017